 the gift of giving

 Likewise, kiddos can learn more about giving enthusiastically.
-Whether it’s helping to give out treats or giving their outgrown outfits to another family, it can be an excellent teaching moment.
-They learn to give and receive all while having fun doing it.
+It can be a fantastic learning opportunity, whether helping to give out treats or giving their outgrown outfits to another family.
+They learn to give and receive, all while having fun doing it.

 Halloween offers lots of moments for family fun.
-Whether it’s a trip to the pumpkin patch, making Halloween treats, decorating, helping make, or picking out their Halloween costume, families benefit from investing good times together.
-My kids love Halloween because mom and dad also get dressed up when we go trick-o-treating.
+Families benefit from investing good times together, whether it’s a trip to the pumpkin patch, making Halloween treats, decorating, helping make, or picking out their Halloween costume.
+My kids love Halloween because mom and dad get dressed up when we go trick-o-treating.

 capturing the spirit

 Even if you don’t intend to dress up for Halloween, it can be fun to see what everybody else chooses to wear and people watch.
-There are some unique and fascinating outfits out there that could inspire you for yourself or your kids next year.
-Also, getting together with family and friends and enjoying visiting with them this night is an excellent way to break up your routine.
+Some unique and fascinating outfits could inspire you for yourself or your kids next year.
+Also, getting together with family and friends and enjoying visiting them this night is an excellent way to break up your routine.

 meet your neighbors

 There are so many other benefits that come along with Halloween.
-These are the 11 key benefits of Halloween that will make your life a little sweeter.
+These 11 benefits of Halloween will make your life a little sweeter.
 So if you’re on the fence about celebrating this holiday, hopefully, this has inspired you to come up with your own and make this holiday fun for you and your family.